 VR Lite : Empowering consumers for electricity conservation

-Electricity consumption has steadily increased in the last two decades, and is further projected to increase eight times by 2050.
-Hence it is important to employ focused policy strategies, sensitise consumers and facilitate market efforts to limit consumption.
+Electricity consumption has steadily increased in the last two decades and is further projected to increase eight times by 2050.
+Hence it is important to employ focused policy strategies, sensitize consumers and facilitate market efforts to limit consumption.
 TIDE and World Resources Institute (WRI) India attempt to address these challenges by empowering residential consumers for electricity conservation.
-Our proposed intervention VR Lite is a city level program to build awareness and change people’s behaviour towards electricity use.
-For this, we go beyond technology fixes, as consumption is in the realm of human behaviour.
-VR Lite will provide nudges for behaviour change along with best practices for efficient use.
+Our proposed intervention VR Lite is a city-level program to build awareness and change people’s behavior towards electricity use.
+For this, we go beyond technology fixes, as consumption is in the realm of human behavior.
+VR Lite will provide nudges for behavior change along with best practices for efficient use.

 VR Lite facilitates a culture of energy conservation and energy efficiency through awareness, electricity bill assessments, and recommendations to save.
-It is aimed at reducing electricity consumption in households and to facilitate long term behaviour change.
+It is aimed at reducing electricity consumption in households and facilitating long-term behavior change.
 VR Lite has evolved from VidyutRakshaka, a citizen engagement program running in Bengaluru as a CSR program of Societe Generale Global Solution Centre (SG GSC).

-VR Lite is one of the winners of Bengaluru Innovation Challenge 2018, conceptualised by Tata Centre for Development at University of Chicago and the Urban Development Department of the Government of Karnataka.
+VR Lite is one of the winners of the Bengaluru Innovation Challenge 2018, conceptualized by the Tata Centre for Development at the University of Chicago and the Urban Development Department of the Government of Karnataka.
 The funding through Bengaluru Innovation Challenge will provide nudges to residential consumers to conserve electricity.
-In the process it will generate evidence on the success and impacts of such energy conservation programs.
+In the process, it will generate evidence on the success and impacts of such energy conservation programs.

-We are hopeful that with VR Lite, Bengaluru will show the way for other cities in India how to embrace development in a holistic and equitable way, without paying a huge price on sustainability.
+We are hopeful that with VR Lite, Bengaluru will show the way for other cities in India how to embrace development holistically and equitably, without paying a huge price on sustainability.